travis-ci/docs-travis-ci-com/blog/_posts/2013-11-18-xcode-5-now-available-for-mac-ios-builds.md

 If you find any issues or having troubles upgrading, file [an issue](https://github.com/travis-ci/travis-ci/issues/new) or [contact support](mailto:support@travis-ci.com).

+Our thanks to [Sauce Labs](http://saucelabs.com) for continuing to provide us with the infrastructure and the resources to get this update done and out.
+Much
+<3 from the Travis CI team!

 ### What else is new?